Ferruccio Busoni: Early career

-Ferruccio Dante Michelangiolo Benvenuto Busoni (Note: The names were chosen by his father to reflect Dante Alighieri, Michelangelo Buonarrotti and Benvenuto Cellini; but "in later life, Ferruccio, feeling that all these names involved too formidable a responsibility", quietly dropped them.
-The spelling version 'Michelangelo' is sometimes found for his third given name; the spelling 'Michelangiolo' is given by (amongst others) Dent, who consulted with Busoni's wife and family in writing his life of the composer.) was born on 1 April 1866 in the Tuscan town of Empoli, the only child of two professional musicians, Ferdinando, a clarinettist, and Anna (née Weiss), a pianist.
-Shortly afterwards, the family moved to Trieste.
-A child prodigy, largely taught by his father, he began performing and composing at the age of seven.
-In an autobiographical note he comments "My father knew little about the pianoforte and was erratic in rhythm, so he made up for these shortcomings with an indescribable combination of energy, severity and pedantry."
 Busoni made his public debut as a pianist in a concert with his parents at the Schiller-Verein in Trieste on 24 November 1873 playing the first movement of Mozart's Sonata in C major, and pieces by Schumann and Clementi.
 Commercially promoted by his parents in a series of further concerts, Busoni later said of this period, "I never had a childhood."
 In 1875, he made his concerto début playing Mozart's Piano Concerto No. 24.

 From the ages of nine to eleven, with the help of a patron, Busoni studied at the Vienna Conservatory.
 His first performances in Vienna were glowingly received by the critic Eduard Hanslick.
 In 1877, Busoni heard the playing of Franz Liszt, and was introduced to the composer, who admired his skill.
 In the following year, Busoni composed a four-movement concerto for piano and string quartet.
 After leaving Vienna, he had a brief period of study in Graz with Wilhelm Mayer, and conducted a performance of his own composition Stabat Mater, Op.
 55 in the composer's initial numbering sequence, (BV 119, now lost) in 1879.
 Other early pieces were published at this time, including settings of Ave Maria (Opp.
 1 and 2; BV 67) and some piano pieces.